-The cost of utilities across the country are skyrocketing this winter, and combined with a housing crisis and inflation, our families’ paychecks are having to stretch even farther than they have before.
+The cost of utilities across the country are skyrocketing, and combined with a housing crisis and inflation, our families’ paychecks are having to stretch even farther than they have before.
 No family should have to choose between heating their home and other necessities like medicine, groceries, and rent.

 General and National